Cranberry Orange Wild Rice Pilaf bursts with juicy oranges, dried cranberries, and crunchy apples finished in a simple orange honey vinaigrette.

 • 3 clementine oranges I like Cuties and Halo

-• 1/3 cup flat-leaf parsley finely chopped
+• 1/3 cup fresh flat-leaf parsley finely chopped

 • 1 large apple Fuji or Honeycrisp